devchux/cc-task-1/README.md

 # Capital Placement Task 1

 This application is designed for local execution only.
-Obtain the [Swagger schema (in YAML format)](https://www.dropbox.com/s/cf92anqoqlg6p19/Application%20Form.yaml?dl=0) and simulate the API endpoints using [Prism](https://docs.stoplight.io/docs/prism/674b27b261c3c-overview).
+Obtain the [Swagger schema (in YAML format)](https://www.dropbox.com/s/cf92anqoqlg6p19/Application%20Form.yaml?dl=0) or use the 'api.yaml' in the root folder from this project and simulate the API endpoints using [Prism](https://docs.stoplight.io/docs/prism/674b27b261c3c-overview).
 Update the URL in the 'constants.ts' file in the 'util' folder with the 'GET' and 'PUT' URLs provided by Prism's mock, and ideally, all functionalities should function seamlessly.

+## Steps

+- Install and set up [Prism](https://docs.stoplight.io/docs/prism/674b27b261c3c-overview)
+- Run 'prism mock api.yaml'
+- Run 'yarn'
+- Run 'yarn run dev'

 # React + TypeScript + Vite